 The next day, Norman goes to the library to peruse Peterson’s materials.
 The chief librarian, Mr. Wheatley (Carlo De Mejo), appears to recognize him. but Norman claims he is mistaken.
 The assistant librarian, Daniel Douglas (Giampaolo Saccarola), then informs Norman that Peterson conducted private research at the house.
 He studied records of area disappearances and other demographic data.

 Mae shows Bob a tombstone on the grounds marked “Mary Freudstein” and says she is not really buried there.
 Indoors, Lucy finds the tombstone of “Jacob Tess Freudstein” while sweeping the hallway.
 When Norman returns, he reassures her that some older houses have indoor tombs because of the hard wintry ground.
-Norman opens the cellar door and walks down the stairs, only be attacked by a bat, which won’t let go until he stabs it repeatedly.
+Norman opens the cellar door and walks down the stairs, only to be attacked by a bat, which won’t let go until he stabs it repeatedly.

-Spooked, the family drives down to the real estate office and demands to be re-housed, but are told it will be few more days before they can move.
-While the Boyles are at hospital to treat Norman’s injuries from the bat, Gittelson arrives at the house to tell them of a new property.
+Spooked, the family drives down to the real estate office and demands to be re-housed, but are told it will be a few more days before they can move.
+While the Boyles are at the hospital to treat Norman’s injuries from the bat, Gittelson arrives at the house to tell them of a new property.
 Letting herself in, she stands over the Freudstein tombstone, which cracks apart, pinning her ankle.
 A figure emerges, stabs her in the neck with a fireplace poker, and drags her into the cellar.

 The next morning, Lucy finds Ann cleaning a bloodstain on the kitchen floor.
 Ann eludes Lucy’s questions about the stain.